 Study 1 was a 12-week, randomized (2:1 Orenitram to placebo), double-blind, placebo-controlled, international efficacy and safety study of Orenitram in patients with WHO Group 1 PAH not currently receiving PAH therapy.
 The primary efficacy endpoint was placebo-corrected change in six-minute walk distance (6MWD) from Baseline to Week 12.
 Study drug dose was titrated to a maximum of 12 mg BID based on clinical response and study drug tolerability.
 Study 1 enrolled 349 patients (overall analysis population) who were not receiving any PAH medication.
 At the beginning of the study, subjects were dosed with only the 1 mg tablets with 0.5 and 0.25 mg tablets introduced at sequentially later dates during the study.
 The primary analysis population consisted of the 228 patients who had access to the 0.25 mg tablet at the time of randomization.
 Patients were administered Orenitram or placebo twice daily, with the doses titrated to effect over the course of the 12-week trial.
 Patients were in WHO functional class II (~33%) and class III (~66%) with either idiopathic or heritable PAH (~75%), collagen vascular disease associated PAH (~19%), or PAH associated with HIV (1%) or congenital heart defect (5%) or other conditions (~6%).
 The patients' mean baseline 6MWD was approximately 330 meters.
 In the primary analysis population, 17% of patients discontinued Orenitram compared to 14% of patients on placebo.

 The primary efficacy endpoint of the trial was the change in 6MWD at 12 weeks for the primary analysis population.
 Analysis of Study 1 results demonstrated that those patients receiving Orenitram compared to patients receiving placebo improved their median 6MWD by approximately +23 meters (Hodges-Lehmann estimate; p=0.013, non-parametric analysis of covariance in accordance with the pre-specified statistical analysis plan) as compared to patients receiving placebo as demonstrated in (Figure 2).
 The within group median change from baseline was +25 meters for Orenitram and -5 meters for placebo at week 12 (N=228).
-Mean dose (±SD) in the Orenitram group was 2.3 ± 1.3, 3.2 ± 1.9, and 3.4 ± 1.9 mg BID at Weeks 4, 8, and 12, respectively.
+Mean dose (±SD) in the Orenitram group was 2.3 ± 1.3, 3.2 ± 1.9, and 3.4 ± 1.9 mg BID at Weeks 4, 8, and 12, respectively with a maximum dose of 12 mg BID.
 The distribution of the 6MWD change from baseline at Week 12 was also plotted across the range of observed values (Figure 3).

 Figure 2: Hodges-Lehmann Estimate of Treatment Effect